Harshvajpayee123/Excel_Dashboard_Projects/README.md

 Project Description: The "Vishal Store Sales" project is a comprehensive Excel-based tool designed to track and analyze sales transactions for a retail store.
 The primary objective of this project is to facilitate efficient sales management by organizing and summarizing sales data in a structured manner.

-This project includes various sheets such as:
+This project includes various sheets, such as:

 Sales Transactions: Record of individual sales, including date, product, quantity sold, unit price, and total sales value.
 Product Inventory: Tracking stock levels, product details, and reorder points.